Opening Convocation Livestream

 • Dr. Peter Hyland, Physics and Astronomy

-• Dr. Sarah Polo, Writing and FWS Coordinator
+• Dr. Sarah Polo, Writing, FWS Coordinator

-• Dr. Sarah Quick, Anthropology and Sociology
+• Dr. Sarah Quick, Anthropology

 • Dr. Oindrila Roy, International Relations

 • FWS 101 is not an orientation or experience class to help you learn “how to do college.”
-While you may learn skills to help you succeed in college, these skills, like time management and study habits, are not the focus on this course.
+While you may learn skills to help you succeed in college, these skills, like time management and study habits, are not the focus of this course.

 Resources